Five Low Fire Base Clear Glazes: What is the Best Strategy?

 Because this employs ball clay, it the glass will have a slightly amber color (from the Fe2O3 in the clay).
 If that is an issue, try using a kaolin instead (we recommend New Zealand or Grolleg, the G1916Q2 and G1916Q3 variations do this).

-Although drop-and-soak firing schedule helps clarity of transparent glazes at higher temperatures this glaze will produce crystal clear results with fast firing.
-However, it is high boron, normally such glazes have more issues with bubble clouding.
-But we have found that this one, if not applied too thick, fires crystal clear (likely its high Al2O3/SiO2 is the reason).
+Although drop-and-soak firing schedule helps clarity of transparent glazes at higher temperatures this glaze can produce crystal clear results with fast firing.

 We find that 3800 water for 4000 powder produces ~1.44SG.
 The slurry gels more than with EPK, Grolleg or NZK.